The exterior street view of Paris Montparnasse station - note the escalator heading up to the trains.

 departing from Montparnasse 3 Vaugirard:

-Instead they depart from a separate part of the station, named ‘Montparnasse 3 Vaugirard’, which is where voies (platforms/tracks) 25 - 28 are located;
+There is a separate part of the station, often named ‘Montparnasse 3 Vaugirard’, which is where voies (platforms/tracks) 25 - 28 are located;

-The access to them from the main station is along voie 24 which is on the far right of the concourse when facing the trains, but they are a 5 - 10 min walk away.
+The access to them from the main station is by travellator to the side of voie 24, which is on the far right of the concourse when facing the trains,

-You need to keep going right along voie 24 until you come to the entrance to what looks like a separate station, named Gare Montparnasse Hall 3.
+You need to keep going until you come to the entrance to what looks like a separate station, named Gare Montparnasse Hall 3.

 From this entrance on voie 24 you need to take an escalator or elevator up to the trains.